Overview: With its super efficient Class-BD circuit

 nickel-plated to resist signal degradation caused by corrosion.

-jacks which provide a convenient source for daisy-chaining an additional
+"Pass-Thru" jacks which provide a convenient source for daisy-chaining an

-vehicle to the rear amplifier location.
-The RCA output jacks are nickel-plated
+of the vehicle to the rear amplifier location.
+The RCA output jacks are

-sold separately).
-If you use the remote PEQ, the Punch EQ control on the amp is
+PEQ control (sold separately).
+If you use the remote PEQ, the Punch EQ control on the